 So after running, and especially after your super long runs, make sure that you eat real food for faster recovery, so you can be ready for your next training run.

-So now you know the typical mistakes that new runners make with their nutrition and you're worried that this'll be you, why don't you message me (Helen, The Cheesecake Runner) for an .Eat Right for Your Marathon Call.
+So now you know the typical mistakes that new runners make with their nutrition why don't you join my .Eat Right for Your Marathon CHALLENGE!